Grafweb/nd0191-c1-myreads/starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── components # Helpful images for your app.
+Use at your discretion.
+    │   ├── Book
+    │   ├    └── Book.js # This is the Book of your app.
+Contains static HTML and JavaScript.
+    │   ├── BookShelf
+    │   ├    └── BookShelf.js # This is the Book Shelf of your app.
+Contains static HTML and JavaScript.
+    │   ├── ListBooks
+    │   ├    └── ListBooks.js # This is the List Books of your app.
+Contains static HTML and JavaScript.
+    │   ├── SearchBooks
+    │   ├    └── SearchBooks.js # This is the Search Books of your app.
+Contains static HTML and JavaScript.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg